NuBrakes Blog Bad Rotors: 8 Symptoms You Should Look For Image

 How to Increase The Lifespan of Brake Rotors

-Unless you are familiar with racing applications, driving with one foot on the brake pedal and the other on the gas pedal at the same time can cause unintentional wear to your brakes and fuel economy.
-Unintentionally resting your foot on the brake pedal can result in premature brake pad wear and excessive heat, harming the rotors.
+Avoid simultaneously pressing the brake and gas pedals, a common racing tactic, as it can inadvertently cause wear to your brakes and negatively impact fuel efficiency.
+Refrain from unintentionally resting your foot on the brake pedal, as this can lead to premature brake pad wear and excessive heat, both of which can damage the rotors.

 References